oh-my-fish/oh-my-fish/plugins/archlinux/README.md

 ## archlinux/pacman

-This plugin makes working work pacman easier and faster.
+This plugin makes working with pacman easier and faster.
 Please refer to pacman/README.md for more information.

 To use this plugin append the following `archlinux/pacman` to `fish_plugins`.